 6. Improve the energy efficiency of the municipal fleet.

 - a.
-Establish goals to be achieved by 2020 - b.
+Establish goals to be achieved by 2021 - b.
 Establish plan for switching to more efficient vehicles during the normal replacement cycle - c.
-Investigate and evaluate potential of alternative fuels c.
-Establish a plan for future projects with targeted paybacks that will sustainably fund projects while reducing GHG impacts by the City.
+Investigate and evaluate potential of alternative fuels

 7. Renewable Energy Project to reduce Corporations GHG impact.